simplifiedcourses/simplifiedcourses.github.io/_posts/2023-02-22-observable-state-in-smart-components.md

 ---
 layout: post
-title:  "Observable state in Angular Smart components"
+title:  "Observable component state in Angular"
 date:   2023-02-22
-published: false
+published: true
 comments: true
 categories: Angular, RxJS
-cover: assets/observable-state-in-angular-ui-components.jpg
+cover: assets/observable-component-state-in-angular.jpg
 description: "We will dive deep into Observable state in Angular Smart components that we can use to create better reactive flows and local state management"

 ---